Μονάδα Ισότιμης Πρόσβασης Ατόμων με αναπηρία και ατόμων με ειδικές εκπαιδευτικές ανάγκες

 6. Do I need prior experience or specialized knowledge?

-PROSVASI regularly hosts educational seminars and actions for its volunteers in order to further their skills and knowledge in accessibility and disability issues.
+The Accessibility Center regularly hosts educational seminars and actions for its volunteers in order to further their skills and knowledge in accessibility and disability issues.

 8. Is my participation in those seminars mandatory?

-Your participation in the educational seminars is not mandatory, yet it is highly suggested that you attend those.
+Your participation in the educational seminars is not mandatory, yet it is highly recommended that you attend those.
 In case the seminar’s content is relevant to the SwD you support and his/her accessibility needs, your presence is required.

 9. Will I receive a certificate of attendance?